ivadomed/ivadomed/docs/source/technical_features.rst

    background volume can be weighted by the inverse of its area, which could be of interest in high class imbalance scenarios.
 -  `Adaptive wing loss <https://arxiv.org/abs/1904.07399>`__.
 Loss function used to detect key points with Gaussian representation of the target.
--  Loss Combination: Linear combination of any other implemented lost.
+-  Loss Combination: Linear combination of any other implemented losses.